SharwanKunwar/My-Journey-2081-/Readme.md

 > "Believe you can, and you're halfway there." — Theodore Roosevelt

+> "Success is getting what you want.
+Happiness is wanting what you get." – Dale Carnegie

 *(I will update this section daily with a new quote to inspire myself and others.)*